 Today’s patient is reaching a new level of empowerment by taking control of his or her health to better manage heart disease and underlying risk factors such as high blood pressure, high cholesterol, smoking and obesity.
-Technology — smartphones, mobile applications, virtual reality and augmented reality — enables instantaneous, personalized data collection that helps consumers remain in control while granting clinicians access to a richer data set to aid in diagnosis and treatment.
+Technology — smartphones, wearables, virtual reality and augmented reality — enables instantaneous, personalized data collection that helps consumers remain in control while granting clinicians access to a richer data set to aid in diagnosis and treatment.

 Such tools have truly become a mechanism to fuel more informed conversations with doctors.

 In particular, wearables and applications that track blood pressure levels can help to highlight trends that provide a more holistic picture of a condition to a healthcare team during a routine visit.
 A patient can easily pull out their smartphone and point to noticeable changes in blood pressure levels through a mobile application, which can lead to a more informed conversation with the doctor.

 Browsing today’s app store, people can easily find tools that support healthy dieting, exercise, stress management and emotional support.
 Such solutions can be particularly powerful for people living with peripheral artery disease and heart failure, as they can record minute-by-minute walking capabilities in conjunction with exercise therapy.